Rémy Martin Centaure Limoges Blue

 Rémy Martin Louis XIII (1969-1978)

-This presentation of Remy Martin Louis XIII Very Old was produced between 1969 and 1979, accompanied by a 'battle of Jarnac' card but sold without a box!
+This presentation of Remy Martin Louis XIII Very Old was produced between 1969 and 1979, accompanied by a 'battle of Jarnac' card.

 Content 70cl - volume 40%